CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/01-benefits.md

 - Create concept map of data products.
 - Identify key trade-offs in data architecture.
 keypoints:
-- Architecture spans the gap between "data as it is" and "data most suitable for analysis questions."
+- Take "data as it is" and make it "most suitable for analysis questions."
 - Make plans that are fit for purpose and execute them.
 - Architecture for analysis differs from architecture in production.
 - Optimize for human rather than machine performance.